cioos-siooc/metadata-xml/README.md

 ## Installation

+     1. Setup and activate a new Python 3 environment

-From this directory, run:
+     2. From this directory, run:

         `pip install .`

-To upgrade this package if you have already installed it, use:
+     3. To upgrade this package if you have already installed it, use:

       `pip install . --upgrade`

-If you are developing this package, to avoid reinstalling each time, use:
+      - or If you are developing this package, to avoid reinstalling each time,
+        use:

       `pip install -e .`

 ## Command line usage